artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>all but broken down by the ruthless iron chains.
 (5.387–91)</p>
 </blockquote>

 But I think the gods were always thought to be deathless.
 What does it mean to be deathless?
-Humans that die go to Hades, gods are trapped in Tartarus.
+Humans that die go to Hades, gods are trapped in Tartarus… the two outcomes seem similar.

 In the *Iliad,* the gods are involved with most important events and decisions.
 They drive the men to battle, plant ideas and dreams, guide or deflect arrows and spears, and control natural forces.
 Yet, despite being pervasive, Homer keeps the Greek gods largely hidden within natural forces or doppelgängers.
 Occasionally an individual hero recognizes and converses with them.
 There are a couple times when the gods appears to many humans.
 For example, when Apollo leads the charge against the Greeks:

 <blockquote class="poetry">
 <p>And Apollo far in the lead, the god’s feet kicking</p>